 Let's say a bank needs cash to meet its immediate funding requirements.
 It can approach the RBI and offer some of its government securities as collateral.
 The RBI will then lend money to the bank, but with an agreement to repurchase the securities at a future date at a slightly higher price, which includes the interest charged on the loan.
-The difference between the original price and the repurchase price is the interest earned by the RBI, and this interest rate is called the repo rate.
+The difference between the original price and the repurchase price is the interest earned by the RBI, and this interest rate is called the reportate.

-For example, suppose a bank needs INR 10 crore to meet its short-term funding requirements.
-It offers INR 12 crore worth of government securities as collateral to the RBI.
-The RBI will lend the bank INR 10 crore, but with an agreement to repurchase the securities at a future date for INR 12.25 crore, which includes a 2.5% interest charge.
-Therefore, the repo rate in this case is 2.5%.
+For example, suppose a bank needs Rs 10 crore to meet its short-term funding requirements.
+It offers Rs 10 crore worth of government securities as collateral to the RBI.
+The RBI will lend the bank Rs 10 crore, but with an agreement to repurchase the securities at a future date for Rs 10 crore plus interest charge.
+Therefore, if the repo rate in this case is 6.5% and loan duration is 14 days, then interest charged by RBI would be (6.5% of Rs 10 crore 14/365) = 0.025 crore.